binerogroup/documentation/compute/server-groups.rst

 - **affinity**

-  - Restricts instances belonging to the server group to the same host, affinity can minimize network latency since instances will be on the same hardware but will decrease your fault-tolerance in case of hardware failure.
+  - Restricts instances belonging to the server group to the same host, affinity can decrease network latency since instances will be on the same hardware but will also decrease your fault tolerance in case of an outage.

 - **anti-affinity**

-  - Restricts instances belonging to the server group to separate hosts, anti-affinity can improve your load distribution and fault-tolerance in case of hardware failure.
+  - Restricts instances belonging to the server group to separate hosts, anti-affinity can improve your load distribution and fault tolerance in case of an outage.

 - **soft-affinity**